 The research of Prof. Dr. Claus Beisbart focuses on general philosophy of science and philosophy of physics.
 In particular, he researches the epistemology of modeling and simulation, probabilities and limits of knowledge, e.g., in cosmology.
 He is also interested in philosophical methods, in particular, the equilibrium of thought and explication, and the foundation of ethics.

 Prof. Dr. Georg Brun has a keen interest in methods of conceptualization, argumentation, justification, and rational decision-making.
 Thematically, his work covers a broad spectrum: from the use of formal methods in logic to theories of epistemic justification and understanding to questions of metaethics, symbol theory, and environmental philosophy.
-In his research, Georg Brun tries to provide explications and equilibria, as well as better understand these methods.
+In his research, Georg Brun seeks explications and reflective equilibria, as well as a better understanding of these methods

 Dr. Matthias Egg researches on topics at the interface of philosophy and natural science, in particular on scientific realism and the philosophical implications of quantum physics.
 In addition to the importance of physical theories in the narrow sense, he is also interested in the influence of natural science on our general worldview and self-perception.